Skip to Main Content Jump to Main Content

 WBS Penguins Alumni – Ice Hockey

-This year, former Pens captain David Warsofsky will play defense for the US Olympic hockey team in Beijing.
-Warsofsky is originally from Massachusetts and played with the Penguins during the 2015-16, 2016-17 and 2019-20 seasons.
-Additionally, five former Penguins coaches will be on Team USA’s hockey operations staff.
-The lineup includes Bill Guerin, John Hynes, Mike Sullivan, Todd Reirden, and Andy Saucier.
+Former Penguins captain David Warsofsky played defense for the US Olympic Hockey Team at the 2022 Winter Olympic Games in Beijing.
+Warsofsky, originally from Massachusetts, played with the Penguins during the 2015-16, 2016-17 and 2019-20 seasons.
+Additionally, five former Penguins coaches were selected for the 2022 Team USA’s hockey operations staff.
+The 2022 coaching lineup included Bill Guerin, John Hynes, Mike Sullivan, Todd Reirden, and Andy Saucier.

 Featured Photo (Top): © 2012 / Comité International Olympique